gbouras13/dnaapler/README.md

-  citation    Print the citation(s) for this tool custom      Reorients your sequence with a custom database mystery     Reorients your sequence with a random gene phage       Reorients your sequence to begin with the terL large... plasmid     Reorients your sequence to begin with the repA replication...
+  citation    Print the citation(s) for this tool custom      Reorients your sequence with a custom database mystery     Reorients your sequence with a random gene nearest     Reorients your sequence the begin with the first CDS as.. phage       Reorients your sequence to begin with the terL large... plasmid     Reorients your sequence to begin with the repA replication...
   ```